marek-iiasa/yayue/models/mcma/docs/source/readme.rst

 #.
 Installation of the pyMCMA

 #.
-Creation of the work-space
+Creation of the workspace

 #.
 Testing the installation